Assaults on Emergency Workers (Offences) Act 2018

 The Minister of State at the Ministry of Justice set out the underlying principles of the 2018 Act as follows: “An assault on any individual or citizen in our society is a terrible thing, but an assault on an emergency worker is an assault on us all.
 These people are our constituted representatives.
 They protect society and deliver services on our behalf.
 Therefore, an attack on them is an attack on us and on the state, and it should be punished more severely than an attack simply on an individual victim”.

 - Police and prosecutors should cease charging the existing offences of common assault, battery, assaulting a police officer in the execution of their duty and other existing similar offences where the complainant is an emergency worker (in accordance with the definition in the Act).
-Prosecutors should charge under the provisions of the 2018 Act as at the commencement of the legislation where there is sufficient evidence for a realistic prospect of conviction and a prosecution is required in the public interest.
+Prosecutors should charge under the provisions of the 2018 Act where there is sufficient evidence for a realistic prospect of conviction and a prosecution is required in the public

 - Police should charge the offence at section 1 of the 2018 Act (where a guilty plea is anticipated and the offence is suitable for sentence in a magistrates’ court) in preference to existing summary offences that apply to assaults against emergency workers.